OSGeo/gdal/gdal/doc/source/programs/gdal_calc.rst

     ..versionadded:: 3.3

-    this option determinants how to handle rasters with different extents.
+    this option determinants how to handle rasters with different extents. this option is mutually exclusive with the `projwin` option, which is used for providing a custom extent. for all the options below the pixel size (resolution) and SRS (Spatial Reference System) of all the input rasters must be the same.
     ``ignore`` (default) - only the dimensions of the rasters are compared. if the dimensions do not agree the operation will fail.
     ``fail`` - the dimensions and the extent (bounds) of the rasters must agree, otherwise the operation will fail.
+    ``union`` - the extent (bounds) of the output will be the minimal rectangle that contains all the input extents.
+    ``intersect`` - the extent (bounds) of the output will be the maximal rectangle that is contained in all the input extents.

+.. option:: --projwin <ulx> <uly> <lrx> <lry>

+    ..versionadded:: 3.3

+    this option provides a custom extent for the output, it is mutually exclusive with the `extent` option.

 .. option:: --projectionCheck